dewang002/AI_PROJECT/README.md

 - Authentication & Authrization
 - AI assistant
 - User and Project data store and protect
--User can change the email and name
+- User can change the email and name
--User can add thier Display picture
+- User can add thier Display picture
--